lchen001/HAPI/CONTRIBUTING.md

    $ pytest
    ```

-   dcbench relies on `black` and `isort` to format its source code
+   hapi relies on `black` and `isort` to format its source code
    consistently.
 After you make changes, autoformat them with:

    ```bash
    $ make autoformat
    ```

-   dcbench also uses `flake8` to check for coding mistakes.
+   hapi also uses `flake8` to check for coding mistakes.
 Quality control
     runs in CI, however you should also run the same checks with:

    ```bash